 - The nominee has attended less than 75 percent of board and key committee meetings over the most recent fiscal year, without a satisfactory explanation.
-Acceptable reasons for director absences are generally limited to the following: - Medical issues/illness; - Family emergencies; - The director has served on the board for less than a year; - Conflict of interest in the resolution(s) to be discussed in the board or committee meeting; and - Missing only one meeting (when the total of all meetings is three or fewer).
+Acceptable reasons for director absences are generally limited to the following: - Medical issues/illness; - Family emergencies; - The director has served on the board for less than a year;

-1 Not applicable if the lack of board independence is due to the immediate retirement, abrupt resignation, or death of an independent non-executive director, provided that the company mentioned or announced a definite timeline of up to three months for the appointment of a new independent non-executive director to have adequate level of board independence.
+&lt;sup>1 Not applicable if the lack of board independence is due to the immediate retirement, abrupt resignation, or death of an independent non-executive director, provided that the company mentioned or announced a definite timeline of up to three months for the appointment of a new independent non-executive director to have adequate level of board independence.

-2 Except for directors newly-appointed to the committee or who served on the committee for a partial year, who are considered on a case-by-case.
+&lt;sup>2 Except for directors newly-appointed to the committee or who served on the committee for a partial year, who are considered on a case-by-case.

-3 "Immediate family members" refer to the person's spouse, child, adopted child, step-child, sibling and parent.
+&lt;sup>3 "Immediate family members" refer to the person's spouse, child, adopted child, step-child, sibling and parent.